 With immigrants taking higher paying, skilled jobs, we would expect to see a stronger economy than one which depends on unskilled, low-paying jobs.

 In fact, according to a 2012 report from the Information Technology Industry Council, the Partnership for a New American Economy, and the U.S. Chamber of Commerce, foreign-born graduates staying to work in high-skilled occupations create on average 2.62 jobs for American workers.
 The same report speculated the job creation derives from the innovation, research, and development that high-skill immigrants bring to their employers.

 With this new shift in immigration, there is hope for the economy in the near future.
 Frey believes that “we have either bottomed out or are close to bottoming out of the kind of bad news story that we’ve been hit with over the last several years.”

+80% of foreign-born Americans speak a language other than English.
 Voiance Language Services provides multilingual support in over 200 languages to business and government.
+Our employee interpreters receive 120 hours of training, including language testing and instruction in listening and recall.
 Organizations use Voiance’s telephone interpretation to facilitate communication with customers.
-Voiance is a subsidiary of CyraCom International, Inc., the 2nd largest provider of Over-the-Phone Interpretation in the United States.
+Voiance is a subsidiary of CyraCom International, Inc., the largest provider of Phone Interpretation that operates solely in the United States.